Imaginary Geometry I: Interacting SLEs: The Schramm-Loewner evolution

-The sum of the changes to $\int_0^t \frac{2}{W_s - V^{1,L}_s}ds$ during these intervals tends to zero as $\epsilon \to 0$ (simply because the integral is finite a.s.\ and the combined Lebesgue measure of the intervals tends to zero with $\epsilon$).
+The sum of the changes to $\int_0^t 2(V^{1,L}_s - W_s)^{-1}ds$ during the intervals $(s_j,t_j)$ tends to zero as $\epsilon \to 0$ (simply because the integral is finite a.s.\ and the combined Lebesgue measure of the intervals tends to zero with $\epsilon$).
 Thus the overall sum of changes to $V^{1,L}_t$ during these times tends to the $I_t$ change as $\epsilon \to 0$.
-Recall also that since $W_t - V^{1,L}_t$ is absolutely continuous with respect to a Bessel process of dimension $\delta > 1$, it is almost surely the case that the sum of the changes to $W_t - V^{1,L}_t$ made during these intervals tends to zero.
+We will now argue that it is almost surely the case that the sum of the changes $V^{1,L}_t - W_t$ makes during the intervals $(s_j,t_j)$ tends to zero as $\epsilon \to 0$.
+To see this, we note that the change in each interval is equal to $\epsilon$ by definition.
+Thus controlling the total change is equivalent to controlling the number of such intervals before time $T$.
+This, in turn follows, from the same argument that we used to show that $N_{\wt{\epsilon}} \epsilon \to 0$ as $\epsilon \to 0$ in the proof that Conditions~\ref{lbl::awayfromcollision}--\ref{lbl::nolocalpushes} imply that the integrated version of~\eqref{eqn::sle_kappa_rho_sde} given above (which we emphasize only uses the form of the evolution of the process at times when it is not colliding with a force point).
 Thus, the overall sum of the changes to $W_t$ during these intervals must also tend to the $I_t$ change as $\epsilon \to 0$.
 Since the Lebesgue measure of the union of the intervals tends to zero as $\epsilon \to 0$, it follows from Loewner evolution that the sum of the changes made to any force point $V^{i,q}$ other than $V^{1,L}_t$ tends to zero.

-Recalling the definition of $\Fh_t$ (in terms of $W_t$ and the $V^{i,q}$) in Theorem~\ref{thm::coupling_existence} and the fact that $\Im g_t(z)$ is bounded below, we find that if $\epsilon$ is sufficiently close to zero, the sum of the net changes to $\Fh_t(z)$ during the intervals is between constant non-zero-same-sign multiples of the $I_t$ change (due to the corresponding changes to the pair $W_t$ and $V^{1,L}_t$ during these intervals --- the effect from changes to other force points becomes negligible as $\epsilon \to 0$).
-Thus to prove that the amount $I_t$ changes up until time $T$ is zero, it suffices to prove that the sum of the net changes made to $\Fh_t(z)$ during these intervals tends to zero as $\epsilon \to 0$.
+Recalling the definition of $\Fh_t$ (in terms of $W_t$ and the $V^{i,q}$) in Theorem~\ref{thm::coupling_existence} and the fact that $\Im g_t(z_0)$ is bounded below (recall that we fixed $z_0$ above), we find that if $\epsilon$ is sufficiently close to zero, the sum of the net changes to $\Fh_t(z_0)$ during the intervals is between constant non-zero-same-sign multiples of the $I_t$ change (due to the corresponding changes to the pair $W_t$ and $V^{1,L}_t$ during these intervals --- the effect from changes to other force points becomes negligible as $\epsilon \to 0$).
+Thus to prove that the amount $I_t$ changes up until time $T$ is zero, it suffices to prove that the sum of the net changes made to $\Fh_t(z_0)$ during these intervals tends to zero as $\epsilon \to 0$.

+To this end, note that the expected size of the total change of $\Fh_t(z_0)$ during these intervals is zero since $\Fh_t(z_0)$ is a local martingale that is bounded if stopped at time $T$ (hence a martingale if stopped at time $T$).